An Emergent Universe

 New states can arise from far from equilibrium, possessing an extraordinary degree of order, whereby trillions of molecules coordinate their actions in space and time.
 Prigogine coined the term “dissipative structures” to describe them, since they result from the exchange of matter and energy between system and environment, together with the production of entropy (dissipation) by the system.

-According to Masser (2006), it would be appropriate to represent the Big Bang not as a single event, but as an on going process of gradual formation out of chaos.
-In other words the evolution of the universe is a continuous self organisation process that has led to its currently observed structure with a host of galaxies, galaxy clusters and planetary systems.
+According to Masser (2006), it would be appropriate to represent the Big Bang not as a single event, but as an on-going process of gradual formation out of chaos.
+In other words the evolution of the universe is a continuous self-organisation process that has led to its currently observed structure with a host of galaxies, galaxy clusters and planetary systems.

 In this article it is suggested that such self-organising patterns arising from superconductivity are responsible for this structure.
 Read More…